Child Development (3-0) 3 Cr. Hrs.

 (A requirement that must be completed before taking this course.)

-- Minimum test score of 18 on Reading portion of ACT or 70 CPT.
+- Minimum test score of 18 on Reading portion of ACT, 25 on SAT or 70 CPT.

-- Minimum test score of 18 on English portion of ACT or 71 CPT.
+- Minimum test score of 18 on English portion of ACT, 25 on Writing and Language portion of SAT or 71 CPT.

 Upon successful completion of the course, the student should be able to: